 Every year, the Adirondacks put on a spectacular show of color.
 Fall transforms the mountains and forests into a masterpiece of fiery reds, yellows, and oranges.
 It's beautiful enough to take your breath away, and it never gets old.
 Visitors return year after year to enjoy the fall foliage and the warm, inviting atmosphere the season brings to the region.
 Staying in Lake Placid is like having VIP access to the show.
 Located at center stage, the village provides easy access to some of the best seats in the house!
-Try these stunning viewpoints to enjoy Adirondack fall foliage at its finest:
+Try these stunning viewpoints to enjoy Adirondack fall foliage at its finest.

 1. Mountain Summits

 The Adirondacks are home to some of the most ruggedly picturesque mountains in the northeast, and come fall they are bathed in brilliant color.
 To get a new perspective on the landscape, climb a Saranac 6er or a Lake Placid 9er!
 These smaller mountains surrounding nearby Saranac Lake and Lake Placid are beginner-friendly, well-marked and maintained, and lead to stunning scenery.
 Hike St. Regis Mountain and you can scale a fire tower at the top for even better views, or take the family up Cobble Hill for a bird's eye view of Lake Placid.
-Not only is hiking a fun way to get out and explore the region, you'll also enjoy views that are far more expansive than you could get anywhere else.
+Not only is hiking a fun way to get out and explore the region, but you'll also enjoy views that are far more expansive than you could get anywhere else.

 Fall mornings on the water are beyond compare.
 The pristine water, smooth as glass, reflects the bright colors of the leaves as you float along, giving you twice the show.
 Mountains rise up around you on all sides, enclosing you in a colorful blanket of fall.
 The haunting call of a loon signals nature's "good morning."
 As cool night temperatures warm into comfortable fall days, fog rolls along the water, giving everything a touch of mystery and calm.
 High Peaks Resort offers complimentary kayaks, rowboats, stand up paddleboards and paddleboats to all guests so you can get out on Mirror Lake to enjoy these stunning views during your stay.
 Or, stay in the Waterfront Collection rooms and you can walk right out your door and onto the shoreline in the morning for a similar experience.